Adastram1/tray_manager/README.md

 my_menu.add(my_label)
 ```

-To remove an item from the menu, you can use the .remove() function as followed : (Note : The .remove() function returns the item that was removed)
+To remove an item from the menu, you can use the `.remove()` function as followed :

 ```python
 from tray_manager import TrayManager, Label